 Do Different Genders Cheat Differently?

 Yes, there is a difference.
 As seen in previous sections, men and women have dissimilar behaviors.
 Men are more likely to cheat with someone who is attractive, while women are looking to cheat with someone who gives them attention.
-According to HuffPost, 70% of women believe that developing emotional connections to others is cheating.
+According to HuffPost, 70% of women believe that developing emotional connections with others is cheating.

 Other data from a poll of 1,000 people by YouGov also discovered that women tend to recognize the signs of emotional infidelity sooner than men.